 ability to attend the senior trip or other school sponsored extracurricular events is contingent upon remaining in good academic standing for the Senior Thesis.
 Deficiencies will be given to seniors who do not comply with the thesis deadlines, and suspension of privileges and mandatory writing time may apply as well.
-Please note: and emails Mrs. Somsen an electronic copy Passing the Senior Thesis is required for graduation.
+Please note: Passing the Senior Thesis is required for graduation.
 A student's Tues.
-Mar 5, 2019 Revised final draft due: student submits three paper copies to HL teacher Mon.
-Feb 25, 2019 Final edits returned by advisor to student Tues.
-Feb 19, 2019 Complete final draft due to Humane Letters teacher (15-20 pages PLUS title page and bibliography) to determine if content is passable and meets format and mechanics requirements Fri.
-Feb 8, 2019 Students should have met with advisor to prepare for final draft Mon.
-Jan 28, 2019 Rough draft returned by advisor with edits (both grammar and ideas) Tues.
-Jan 15, 2019 Rough draft due to Humane Letters teacher - 10 page min. (deficiency notices issued & Lyceum writing time assigned) Fri.
-Dec 14, 2018 Students should have met with advisor to review detailed outline and prepare for rough draft Tues.
-Dec 4, 2018 Detailed outline due to Humane Letters teacher - must include citations Fri.
+Mar 3, 2020 Revised final draft due: student submits three paper copies to HL teacher and emails Ms. Somsen an electronic copy Mon.
+Feb 24, 2020 Final edits returned by advisor to student Tues.
+Feb 18, 2020 Complete final draft due to Humane Letters teacher (15-20 pages PLUS title page and bibliography) to determine if content is passable and meets format and mechanics requirements Fri.
+Feb 7, 2020 Students should have met with advisor to prepare for final draft Mon.
+Jan 27, 2020 Rough draft returned by advisor with edits (both grammar and ideas) Tues.
+Jan 14, 2020 Rough draft due to Humane Letters teacher - 10 page min. (deficiency notices issued & Lyceum writing time assigned) Fri.
+Dec 13, 2019 Students should have met with advisor to review detailed outline and prepare for rough draft Tues.
+Dec 3, 2019 Detailed outline due to Humane Letters teacher - must include citations Fri.
 Nov.
-30, 2018 Students should have met with advisor to review basic outline and prepare for detailed outline Tues.
-Nov 6, 2018 Basic outline due to Humane Letters teacher Fri.
-Nov 2, 2018 Student should have met with advisor to review thesis statement and prepare for basic outline Tues.
+22, 2019 Students should have met with advisor to review basic outline and prepare for detailed outline Tues.
+Nov 5, 2019 Basic outline due to Humane Letters teacher Fri.
+Nov 1, 2019 Student should have met with advisor to review thesis statement and prepare for basic outline Tues.
 Oct.
-23, 2018 Thesis statement due to Humane Letters teacher for credit and feedback Fri.
+29, 2019 Thesis statement due to Humane Letters teacher for credit and feedback Fri.
 Oct.
-5, 2018 Students should have met with advisor to review proposal and prepare for thesis statement.
+4, 2019 Students should have met with advisor to review proposal and prepare for thesis statement.
 Tues.
-Sep 25, 2018 Proposal due to Humane Letters teacher for credit and feedback Fri.
+Sep 24, 2019 Proposal due to Humane Letters teacher for credit and feedback Fri.
 Sept.
-14, 2018 texts (Students must initiate all meetings with their advisor) Students must have met initially with advisor to prepare for proposal Fri.
-Aug 17, 2018 Students must have met initially with advisor to discuss their ideas and March 22, 2018 May 2018 August 3, 2018 Senior Information Night for juniors and parents Faculty advisors paired with juniors 1 st Day of School 2018-2019 Senior Thesis Due Dates
+13, 2019 topics and texts (Students must initiate all meetings with their advisor) Students must have met initially with advisor to prepare for proposal Fri.
+Aug 16, 2019 Students must have met initially with advisor to discuss their ideas for March 2019 May 2019 August 1, 2019 Senior Information Night for juniors and parents Faculty advisors paired with juniors 1 st Day of School